INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 Inheritance implies **subtypes** (like an interface), **copy of fields and methods** (pointers) and **method override**.

 This introduces a serious problem: Copying members implies a **strong relationship** between the parent and child(ren) class(es).
-- What if we update the parent class but don't update the children ?
+- What if we update the parent class but don't update the children?
-- What if the parent class is non-mutable but the children are ?
+- What if the parent class is non-mutable but the children are?

 This is the main issue with inheritance, it makes the code **really hard to maintain**.
 	*Also, as explained in [[02 - SOLID#**L**iskov substitution principle|design pattern]] classes, inheritance breaks the SOLID principle, which is an important concept in OOP.*